prakashsanker/one-click-cosmos-testnet/README.md

 This is an attempt to make it easier to get started with Cosmos SDK.
 This CLI will -

 1. Create 3 EC2 instances that are validators that come to consensus and commit transactions.
-2. Allow you to deploy your cosmos sdk code easily (as well as rollback to different commits)
+2. Allow you to deploy your cosmos sdk code easily.
 3. Allow you to submit transactions against a real life blockchain, in order to simulate a production environment.
 4. Gives you a clean testing environment against which to run your code.